-The following are figures for new records acquisitions for each year since the beginning of the archival backlog reduction program in 1999 organized by record type.
-Although the Library of Virginia has exceeded the set level of processing for all but two of the past eleven years (2003-04 & 2008-09), new materials are added to the collection at a rate that far surpasses the level of collection processing, thus adding to the backlog.
-The cumulative rate of acquisition between 1999 and the end of Fiscal Year 2010 was 45% higher than the cumulative processing rate for the same period.
+The following are figures for new records acquisitions for each year since the beginning of the archival backlog reduction program in 1999 and organized by record type.
+Although the Library of Virginia has exceeded the set level of processing for all but three of the past twelve years (2003-04,2008-09, 2010-11), new materials have been added to the collection at a rate that far surpasses the level of collection processing, thus adding to the backlog.
+The cumulative rate of acquisition between 1999 and the end of Fiscal Year 2011 was 48% higher than the cumulative processing rate for the same period.
+It is of even greater significance to note that for accounting purposes in private papers only those collections that were processed and made available are counted in the figures below - unprocessed collections, not being a public record are not counted.